Understanding Microalbuminuria: Causes, Symptoms, and Treatment Options

 Albumin is a tiny, common protein.
 If the kidneys are injured, albumin is one of the first proteins to show up in the urine.
 It’s important to seek it before kidney disease symptoms appear.
 Microalbuminuria refers to low albumin levels in the urine.
 Increasing renal impairment may raise urine albumin.
 This is albuminuria or microalbuminuria.
 It is less severe than albuminuria.

-Microalbuminuria symptoms
+Microalbuminuria Symptoms

 These can be recognized by the following symptoms: